Saimon2001/Blog_TGL_api/README.md

 ## Lessons Learned

-What did you learn while building this project?
-What challenges did you face and how did you overcome them?
+We learned to build, debug and imporve a API with FastAPI web framework, we also increased our knowledge of virtual env and git

 ## Support

-For support, email fake@fake.com or join our Slack channel.
+For support, email simonlr2001@gmail.com or dtejadah@unal.edu.co.

 ## Feedback